APEx: Accuracy-Aware Differentially Private Data Exploration: Introduction

-The key technical contributions of this paper are : \squishlist \item \system provides the first solution (to the best of our knowledge) that enables general data cleaning activities on private data via a private and secure interaction between the data owner and the cleaning engineer, each expressing their constraints in the most natural and effective way to carry out the cleaning task.
+The key technical contributions of this paper are : \squishlist \item[1)] We design and build the first accuracy-aware privacy engine that allows data analyst to explore private data in a natural way by specifying only accuracy requirements.
+This approach bridges the gap between privacy concerns of data owner and accuracy expectation of the data analyst, and opens new and interesting research problems in private data exploration.

-\item \emph{Primitives:} We propose a small set of aggregate \emph{query primitives} that a cleaning engineer can use to privately explore the sensitive dataset.
-We formulate the semantics of error tolerance for each of these query types.
+\item[2)] We propose a class of \emph{exploration queries} that a data analyst can use to privately explore the sensitive dataset.
+This class of queries are flexible to support a number of exploratory tasks.
+We formulate the semantics of accuracy requirement for each of these query types. and show that they can match the accuracy expectation and meet the privacy constraint in the evaluation.

-\item \emph{Translating Error to Privacy:} We formulate and solve the novel problem of translating aggregate queries with error tolerances to differentially private mechanisms that answer these queries within the error bounds, but with the \emph{least} privacy loss.
+\item[3)] We design \emph{translating mechanisms} for the exploration queries, where their errors vary among the queries and the data. \system helps data analyst choose an optimal mechanism that can achieve the accuracy requirement with the least possible privacy cost.
 This is in contrast to almost all prior work in differentially private algorithm design that assumes a constraint on privacy and minimizes error.

-\item \emph{Composition:} We use the recently proposed moments accountant technique \cite{DBLP:conf/ccs/AbadiCGMMT016} to bound the overall privacy loss during any interaction with the cleaning engineer.

-\eat{\item We build a novel privacy engine, a key module in \system, that provides a set of effective translating algorithms, a privacy analyzer supported with the most advanced composition techniques for accumulated privacy loss, and a set of optimization techniques to improve accuracy and privacy bounds. }

-\item We conduct a thorough empirical evaluation to demonstrate the effectiveness and efficiency of \system for real data cleaning scenario on real data sets. \squishend